oliworx/chartbench/README.md

 # chartbench

 ## what it is
 some scripts to run benchmarks on a computer and create simple charts from the results

 ## what is does
+* it benchmarks some popular scripting languages
-* the benchmark task is calculating all primes up to a given number
+* the benchmark task is calculating all primes up to a given number using a straight sieve of Eratosthenes algorithm
-* benchmark is running 10 times with increasing work load
+* for every scripting languages the benchmark is running 10 times with increasing work load
-* the same python code is run by python2 and python3
+* for python the same python code is run by python2 and python3
-* a chart is generated to compare the the performance of python 2 & 3
+* a chart is generated to compare the the performance

 ## how to setup
 * grab the files from github
 * make shure you have all the tools installed:
-  `sudo apt-get install python python3 perl gnuplot xdg-utils`
+  `sudo apt-get install python python3 perl php-cli gnuplot xdg-utils`

 ## how to run
 * open a terminal